 First-year students are housed in traditional residence halls, where they participate in their selected First Year Program (FYP) communities.
 Faculty and staff work in teams to ensure students a seamless educational experience, where academic and residential programs are integrated.
 In the first year, students gain requisite knowledge of themselves and of St. Lawrence to choose among our many residential options for their successive years at SLU, which include traditional residence hall rooms, suites with lounge areas, theme cottages, Greek houses and the senior townhouses.
 Many upperclass students elect to live in one of our 16 residential theme communities or 2 learning communities to pursue an interest collaboratively with their peers.

 A Caring Staff

 Each community is served by a Community Assistant (CA), a student staff member who acts as a helpful resource, a program planner, a mentor, a community builder and a policy enforcer.
 If a student is struggling, or if a community is not coming together in a positive way, CAs help the students to work through the challenges and to learn about themselves in the process.
-Residence Life also employs four professional Residential Coordinators (RCs) who live on-campus, and supervise CAs.
+Residence Life also employs three professional Residential Coordinators (RCs) who live on-campus, and supervise CAs.
 The RCs and the rest of the professional staff are continually available to students, and work together to ensure that students have as positive a residential experience as possible.